To Get Mental Health Help For A Child, Desperate Parents Relinquish Custody

 "What Illinois needs to put into place is a system that helps these families early on, so that these kids never get hospitalized," O'Donnell says.

-Beth Stroul, who's been studying the problem of custody relinquishment for decades, agrees.
-She's the lead researcher on a new study — commissioned by the federal government and carried out by the University of Maryland — that explores why the problem persists to this day.
+Beth Stroul, who has been studying the problem of custody relinquishment for decades, agrees.
+She is the lead researcher on a new study — commissioned by the federal government and carried out by the University of Maryland — that explores why the problem persists to this day.

 Stroul says other states, including Georgia and New Jersey, have passed laws and stepped up efforts to help children get treatment while in parental custody.